The Future Of Ebooks Will Be Change And More Change

 Games were sold in boxes and lined up again on store shelves.

-Music changed its containers from vinyl to tape to compact disk, all in plastic wrapping on music store shelves.
+Music changed its containers from vinyl to tape to compact disk, all of which were in plastic wrapping on music store shelves.

-Movies moved from VHS tape to DVD to Blu-ray and filled movie rental stores.
+Movies moved from VHS tape to DVD and Blu-ray, filling movie rental stores.

 All of these products disappeared from brick-and-mortar stores, and the stores closed up shop.